 5. Obtain Copies of the Death Certificate

-A death certificate is a document that’s usually issued by a mortician, county or state vital records office, or coroner.
-In order to notify interested parties of the death, such as banks or creditors, you’ll need certified copies of the death certificate.
-Without them, or with only unofficial copies, many of the steps you have to take will be much harder, if not impossible.
+It’s usually issued by a mortician, county or state vital records office, or coroner.
+You need certified copies of the death certificate to notify interested parties, such as banks or creditors, of the death.
+Without them, many of the steps you have to take will be much harder, if not impossible.

 6. Plan the Funeral Service

 After you’ve transferred the body to a mortuary or similar facility, you must also begin preparing for a funeral, cremation, or burial ceremony.